Aditi-Singla/Subgraph-Isomorphism/Readme.md

 #### Goal

-The subgraph isomorphism problem has been formulated and solved as a SAT problem.
+The subgraph isomorphism problem has been formulated and solved as a SAT problem using MINISAT.
 Formulation as SAT is a valuable skill in AI that will come in handy whenever we are faced with a new problem in NP class.
 SAT solvers over the years have become quite advanced and are often able to scale to decently sized real-world problems.

 #### Scenario